apache/parquet-format/CoreFeatures.md

 scheme of semantic versioning.
 It means that no feature will be deleted from this document under the same major version.
 (We might deprecate some, though.)
-Because of the semantic versioning if one implementation supports the core features of the parquet-format release `a.b.x` it must be able to read any parquet files written by implementations supporting the release `a.d.y` where `b >= d`.
+Because of the semantic versioning if one implementation supports the core features of the parquet-format release `a.c.x` it must be able to read any Parquet files written by implementations supporting the release `a.b.y` where `c >= b`.

-If a parquet file is written according to a released version of this document it might be a good idea to write this version into the field `compliance_level` in the thrift object `FileMetaData`.
+If a Parquet file is written according to a released version of this document it might be a good idea to write this version into the field `compliance_level` in the Thrift object `FileMetaData`.

 ## Adding new features